dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Floating Point Numbers
-there are several types of numbers;
+There are several types of numbers:
 * natural numbers - 1,2,3...
 * integers - positive/negative natural numbers and zero -2,-1,0,1,2....
 * rational numbers - those that can be represented as `ratio` like 1/3. all integers are rational cause 5 is 5/1
 * irrational numbers - those that can't be represented as `ratio` of 2 numbers, like `sqrt(2)`
 * real numbers - include both rational and irrational
-converting decimal fraction to binary;
+converting decimal fraction to binary:
 * to convert you start with fraction and multiply by 2 until fraction is 0
 * only those with denominator of power 2 can be finitely represented in binary like 3/8=0.375
 * other denominators like 1/10=0.1 or 1/5=0.2 can't be finitely represented in binary